xmtp/libxmtp/xmtp/README.md

                  For each installation:
                      If it doesn't already exist in the DB, insert it with installation.state = UNINITIALIZED Set user.last_refreshed to NOW
-             For each installation of the user:
+             For each installation of the user that has a timestamp LESS THAN the message timestamp:
                  If installation.state == UNINITIALIZED:
-                     Create an outbound session
-                     Set installation state to SESSION_CREATED
+                     Create an outbound session (hold it in memory) Use the existing session to encrypt a payload containing an invite with the message attached (hold it in memory)
+            In a single transaction:
+                Push all encrypted payloads to outbound_payloads table with outbound_payload.state = UNINITIALIZED Commit all updated session states to the DB with installation.state = SESSION_CREATED Set message.state = COMMITTED
-                 Send the invite on the existing session Set conversation.state = INVITES_SENT
+                Set conversation.state = INVITED

-    // Send out the message once the conversation is initialized If conversation.state == INVITES_SENT:
+    // Send as normal messages if the conversation is initialized Else if conversation.state == INVITED:
         For each user in the conversation (including self):
             For each installation of the user:
                 installation.state must be SESSION_CREATED:
+                    Use the existing session to encrypt a payload containing the message (hold it in memory) In a single transaction:
+            Push all encrypted payloads to outbound_payloads table with outbound_payload.state = UNINITIALIZED Commit all updated session states to the DB Set message.state = COMMITTED

+For each outbound payload in in UNINITIALIZED state, processing in order of sequential ID (possibly batched):
-                    Send the message on the existing session Set message.state = SENT
+    Send the payload(s) to the server
+    Once acknowledgement is received, set the payload to SENT state and optionally delete.
+(We can turn off deletion for debugging purposes if needed)
 ```

 ### Receiving an invite